Electroconvulsive Therapy (ECT)

 How is ECT therapy done?

 Patients will meet with an ECT-trained psychiatrist for a consult to learn about the treatment.
 They will be able to decide together whether it is right for the patient.
-Consults are scheduled at Surgical & Procedural Care, in St. Luke’s Building A, Level 3.
-ECT treatments are offered at St. Luke’s Hospital.
+From there, your treatment and consults will be on Aspirus St. Luke's main campus in Duluth.
+Your care team will work closely with you to help you know where to go.

 How long does treatment last?